atcq9876/acebook/README.md

 # Acebook

 ## About this project
 Acebook is a social networking site that resembles Facebook.
-The platform was constructed utilizing the MERN (MongoDB, Express, React, and Node.js) technology stack.
+The platform was constructed utilising the MERN (MongoDB, Express, React, and Node.js) technology stack.
 Jest was used to test the backend and Cypress was used to test the frontend.

 ## Features
 * User sign up